 I quickly expanded my search to the second gen Orange Monster (SRP309).
 This model looks very similar to the “1G,” but adds tooth-shaped teeth, and a hacking/hand-winding 4R movement.
-Unfortunately these are less common, and at least as expensive as the first gens (affiliate link), plus I didn’t like the markers as much.
+Unfortunately these are less common, and at least as expensive as the first gens, plus I didn’t like the markers as much.

 Continuing up the chain, I remembered hearing that a third gen Monster existed, and found that a few orange sunburst dial ones were available (SBDC023).
-Unfortunately, these models also existed outside of my budget because they contain the higher-end 6R movement.
-You can check out eBay at this affiliate link, but chances are you won't even find one.
+Unfortunately, these models also existed outside of my budget because they contain the higher-end 6R movement, but chances are you won't even find one.

 Luckily, around this time was when the fourth gen Monsters were hitting the typical markets.
 Unfortunately they do not currently make an orange version, but I ended up buying a brand new blue dial version (SRPD25, or SBDY033 in other markets).
 MSRP is $525, but I found one for roughly $300 on eBay.
 I pulled the trigger, since I could get a BNIB fourth gen for less than a well-used first gen.